 Anglers often outfit their kayaks with several accessories which also contributes to the weight of the craft.

 Canoes are constructed in a no-frills manner.
 They consist of a hull, a few benches and – if you’re lucky – a couple of rope cleats.

-Sit-inside kayaks may also fill with water, but sit-on-top kayaks feature self-draining ports that will help eliminate this problem.
+Sit-inside kayaks may fill with water too but sit-on-top kayaks feature self-draining ports that help eliminate this problem.

-There are no hard-and-fast rules about the materials used in kayak or canoe construction.
-But most canoes are built out of laminated wood, while most kayaks are made from plastic, fiberglass or Kevlar.
+There are no hard-and-fast rules about the materials used in kayak and canoe construction.
+But most canoes are built out of laminated wood while most kayaks are made from plastic, fiberglass or Kevlar.

 Because kayaks are made from a greater variety of materials, you can enjoy greater flexibility in terms of cost, weight, and performance when trying to find the perfect craft for you.